clamalo/harpnet/README.md

 Hourly precipitation data from 0z October 1, 1979 through 23z September 30, 2022 was used in the creation of HARPNET.
 This hourly data was summed into 3-hourly chunks, since HARPNET predicts 3-hourly precipitation.
 These 3-hourly chunks were from 0-3z, 3-6z, 6-9z, etc.

-The training set was comprised of data from 0z October 1, 1979 through 21z September 30, 2020.
-The test set was comprised of data from 0z October 1, 2020 through 21z September 30, 2022.

-The target grids were cropped to a desired domain.
-The input grids were cropped to give a 0.5 degree buffer around the target grids to ensure no information is lost around the edges of the domain.

-A separate version of the HARPNET model was developed to process grids with shape 64x64 @ 4km.
+The training and test sets were generated using random 20% train/test split.
+Consistent random seeding was employed in numpy, pytorch, and Python's random package to ensure consistent train/test splits across patches and across different runs.

+HARPNET is trained to predict 64x64 target grid patches at 0.0625 degree resolution.
 These patches can be stitched together to downscale large areas at a time while remaining computationally efficient.
+The input grids were cropped to give a 0.25 degree buffer around the target grids to ensure no information was lost around the edges of the domain.

 ## Training
-HARPNET was trained on a 2023 M2 MacBook Pro.
+HARPNET was trained on a 2023 M2 Max MacBook Pro.
 The following hyperparameters were used:
 - Optimizer: Adam
 - Learning rate: 1e-3
-- Batch size: 256
+- Batch size: 64
 - Epochs: 50

 After each epoch, the model and optimizer states were saved as checkpoints.

 ## HARPNET Ensemble
 HARPNET was trained to be able to have an ensemble component, as well (HARPNET-E).
 By treating each epoch checkpoint state dict as a different member, HARPNET-E accounts for uncertainty in the downscaling process and can create an ensemble of solutions from a single deterministic input.
 Some members are more skillful than others, but the ensemble mean has proven to be more skillful than any given individual member.

+## Future Work
+- Upgrading from 0.0625 degree resolution to 0.03125 degree resolution
+- Employing generative adversarial networks to generate even more realistic downscaled forecasts
+- Mixed training dataset to allow the model to predict hourly, 3-hourly, and 6-hourly data